babelsociety/website/content/blog/in-depth-economy/index.md

 The main source of our excitement and satisfaction isn't the product itself, but rather all the sweat and work we have done to acquire it.
 We enjoyed the journey that brought us there.

 However, not all work is the same.
 Think about intensive animal farming: who sane in mind would like to work in such a cruel environment?
-We do it only out of sheer necessity.
+We do it only out of sheer necessity, because we have no other alternative but to sell our labor to survive.

 On the other hand, a more humane approach to animal husbandry can be a rewarding way of life, which has the positive side-effect of producing much better and genuine products for all.

 Intensive animal farming is just a poster-child of a society dedicated to infinite growth, which is in stark contrast with the reality of finite resources. **It is the result of obsessing over production efficiency and profits**.

-**We accept that it is better to use less efficient production methodologies if those are more satisfying to work with**.
+We want to invert this trend, and instead **prefer a less efficient production method if it's more satisfying to work with**.

 Suppose we are passionate about chairs made in wood, with a nice look & feel, and that we enjoy making each chair by hand. **Both in planned and market economies this would be a hard business to sell** because it doesn't scale and there are more efficient way to produce chairs.